dArkjON/BitSend-Paperwallet/README.md

 # BitSend Paper Wallet Generator
-JavaScript Client-Side Bitcoin Wallet Generator
+JavaScript Client-Side BitSend Wallet Generator

-Now Bitcoin addresses and their corresponding private key can be conveniently generated in a web browser.
+Now BitSend addresses and their corresponding private key can be conveniently generated in a web browser.

 The bitaddress.org project provides an all-in-one HTML document with embedded